 How do we train for it?

-Of course the title of this article is taken from the amazing Neil Young, and is about a very different type of needle.
+Of course, this article could have been called The Needle and the Damage Done after this song, from the amazing Neil Young about a very different type of needle.

 With thanks to @NicholasChrimes, @DrEricLevi, @airwaycam, @DitchDoc14, and especially @kovacsgj